Sush1090/CarnotCycles.jl/docs/src/Optimization.md

 ---
 **NOTE**

-There needs to be exceptional handeling for optimzation as sometimes the interal function evaluations of Clapeyron.jl or CoolProp.jl can throw errors, the exception handeling allows us to surpass it.
-For the cases with an exeption we return a penalty value.
+There needs to be exceptional handling for optimzation as sometimes the internal function evaluations of Clapeyron.jl or CoolProp.jl can throw errors, the exception handeling allows us to surpass it.
+For the cases with an exception we return a penalty value.

 ---